boochow/hvcc_nts3kaoss/README.md

 # hvcc External Generator for NTS-3 kaoss pad

 This project is an external generator for [hvcc](https://github.com/Wasted-Audio/hvcc).
 It generates code and other necessary files for the KORG [logue SDK for NTS-3 kaoss pad](https://github.com/korginc/logue-sdk/tree/main/platform/nts-3_kaoss) from a Pure Data patch.
-Such a patch can be converted to an oscillator unit, a modulation effect unit, a delay effect unit, or a reverb effect unit.

 ## Installation

 Clone this repository, and ensure that both hvcc and the logue SDK are installed.
-You also need GCC/G++ for your development environment to estimate the required heap memory size (see the Appendix for details).
+You also need GCC/G++ in your development environment to estimate the required heap memory size (see the Appendix for details).

 ## Usage